lsmo-epfl/aiida-lsmo-setup/README.md

 ## 3. install AiiDA and plugins

 #### preferable choice: install from Github in editable mode
+This allows you to easily edit the AiiDA plugin packages and contribute back changes upstream:
 ```
 ./aiida-lsmo-setup/install_editable.sh
 ```
 #### alternative choice: install from PyPI
+This will use packaged versions of all plugins - easier to install:
 ```
 ./aiida-lsmo-setup/install_packages.sh
 ```